 Who will retain ownership of the investment at the end of the project?

 Who will take care of the maintenance of the investment?
-How will this be done ?
+How will this be done and ensured?

 Activities

 Please describe the activities by which the project achieves the above project Specific Objective and related communication objective(s).
 The communication activities, if a communication objective is relevant for this SO, are to be planned accordingly and appropriately to reach the relevant target group.